 Pictured left, K8OZ's isolation transformer in the NCJ article clearly shows the correct polarity connections with marked aerial wire and FCP connections.
 In 2010 Jim would not have received any instruction to that effect, other than W0UCE's drawing.

 K2AV admits to a vague memory of issues taming the first isolation transformer at W0UCE.
 K2AV couldn't get it to work correctly until he "tripped over" a particular wiring that behaved.
-This solution, however not understood then, is responsible for the orientation in Jack's original drawing.
-He went out and traced the wires.
+This solution, however not understood then, explains Jack's original drawing.
+To make the drawing, Jack went out to the box and traced the wires.

 In 2010 we were a long way from the personal knowledge to understand that problem.
-We were also a long way from owning the needed equipment and programs to implement the knowledge.
+We were also a long way from owning the needed equipment and programs to analyze and solve the problem.
 Some of the equipment became available only recently at less than military prices.

-There was an emerging suspicion that reversed antenna/FCP connections changed how the L/FCP tuned up.
-This proved difficult to chase down in the field once a given installer had his FCP up, tweaked and working DX and contests.
-Understandably, satisfied FCP users were reluctant to take apart a working installation for research testing.
+Over time the suspicion grew that reversed antenna/FCP connections changed how the L/FCP tuned up.
+This proved difficult to chase down in the field once a given installer had his L/FCP up, tweaked, working contests and DX.
+Understandably, satisfied users were reluctant to take apart a working installation for research testing.
 The conversation usually included some variation on "If it ain't broke, don't fix it."

-Back when the "New" inverted L was put up at K2AV in fall 2015, he used an on-hand Balun Designs 1142s instead of winding a new transformer.
+When K2AV put up his "New" inverted L in fall 2015, he used an on-hand Balun Designs 1142s instead of winding a new transformer.
 It had no Ant or FCP stickers marking the studs.
-It was connected per-the-diagram only by blind luck.
+It was connected per-the-web-page-diagram without any conscious intention by K2AV.

 Had the FCP been routed on the right side of the shed, K2AV's transformer hookup would have been reversed, and we may have discovered the issue in 2015.

-The "new" L/FCP gave results with the expected approximate lengths and a feed R in the low thirties.
-Later, when RBN readings seemed to be better W and NE from the smaller new antenna than from the larger old antenna, there was only a great sigh of relief that the new power lines up on the service road hadn't ruined the only good 160 transmitting site on the property.
+The "new" 143 foot L over FCP yielded results with the expected approximate readings and a feed R in the low thirties.
+Later, when RBN readings from the new L/FCP were better to the west coast and Europe than from the old, there was only a great sigh of relief that the new power lines up on the service road hadn't ruined the only good 160 transmitting site on the property.

 The VNA is powered by a rechargeable internal lithium ion battery and uses Bluetooth to talk to a Java VNA driver program running on a Windows computer or Android phone.
-The Surface Pro, with internal Bluetooth capability, can be used as a tablet by unsnapping the keyboard, making the combo very portable and wonderfully handy for antenna tweaking.
+The Surface Pro, with internal Bluetooth capability, functions as a tablet by unsnapping the keyboard/cover, making the VNA/PC combo very portable and wonderfully handy for antenna tweaking.

-Critically, the internally powered, isolated-by-Bluetooth VNA could measure with the isolation transformer as the only attached metal while testing the wiring reversal.
+Critically, the internal-battery-powered, isolated-by-Bluetooth VNA could measure the L/FCP with the isolation transformer primary winding as the only attached metal while testing the wiring reversal.
 Stand-alone two port tests measured the common mode leakage path of a "stock" Balun Designs 1142s/160 isolation transformer.
 Reflection mode tests checked K2AV's FCP/IsoT/L feedpoint for common mode effects by attaching and detaching the feedline shield using both normal and reversed winding.

-** The previous Balun Designs 1142s had been given to K4QPL for use at VP5M to improve the 160 setup there with an FCP.
+** K2AV gave the previously mentioned Balun Designs 1142s to K4QPL for use at VP5M to improve the their 160 setup with an FCP.
 K2AV hand wound another transformer to replace it.
 Note that an old BD 1142s never gets thrown away, just passed around to friends.
-Neither we nor Bob at Balun Designs have yet seen or heard of an 1142s or spec hand-wound blown except by a direct lightning strike or mechanical damage.
+Neither we nor Bob at Balun Designs have yet seen or heard of an 1142s or K2AV spec hand-wound blown except by a direct lightning strike or physical abuse.

-When the FCP/Aerial connection was reversed, attaching the feedline shield significantly changed both R and X curve shapes, along with a large upward shift of the X=0 point indicating a significant feedback effect.
+When the FCP/Aerial connection was reversed, attaching the feedline shield significantly changed both R and X curve shapes.
+The X=0 point shifted upward substantially, indicating a significant feedback effect.

 K2AV then tested a brand new, bought for the experiment, Balun Designs 1142s/160 isolation transformer at 1.825 MHz to measure isolation, R, X and |Z| of the common mode leakage path, with normal and reversed antenna connections.

-With the VNA in transmission mode, Port 1 was fed to the antenna side 1/4 inch studs with clip leads so the port 1 high side and ground connections could be flipped.
-The coax side SO239 was terminated in a closed 50 ohm termination.
+With the VNA in transmission mode, Port 1 was fed to the 1142s antenna side 1/4 inch studs with clip leads so the port 1 high side and ground connections could be flipped.
+The coax side SO239 was terminated in an enclosed, shielded 50 ohm termination.
 The port 2 center conductor was connected to the external shell of the termination with a clip lead to sense any leakage from the transformer to the outside of the termination shield (common mode leakage path).
 The results follow:

 |Tested Unit:||New Balun Designs 1142s/160|